A WhatsApp group

 never sleeps

 It is 11:56 PM on a Tuesday.
 A mother in Bengaluru has been awake monitoring her toddler's fever since 10:40 PM.
-She posts to the group.
-Six women respond within the hour, with dosing protocols, cold compress techniques, and warnings about febrile seizures from their own experience.
+Six women in a WhatsApp group have been awake with her, trading dosing protocols, cold compress techniques and warnings about febrile seizures from their own experience.
 At 11:56 PM she types:

 "I don't think I'm sleeping tonight anyway 😅"